Dragon Quest VIII: Reception

 Released for the PlayStation 2 on November 27, 2004, in Japan, Dragon Quest VIII sold 2,167,072 units in two days, 3 million in three days, and more than 3 million within a week, becoming the fastest-selling PlayStation 2 title in Japan.
 By September 2008, total worldwide shipments of Dragon Quest VIII surpassed 4.9 million copies, of which over 430,000 were from the North American release.
 Dragon Quest VIII is the biggest selling game ever for the PlayStation 2 in Japan.
 It was the first Dragon Quest game to receive a score of 39 out of 40 from Famitsu.
-It won both 1UP.coms and GameSpy's "Best RPG of E3 2005" award, ahead of runner-up Kingdom Hearts II.
+It won both 1UP.coms and GameSpys "Best RPG of E3 2005" award, ahead of runner-up Kingdom Hearts II.
 During the 9th Annual Interactive Achievement Awards (now known as the D.I.C.E.
 Awards), Dragon Quest VIII received a nomination for "Role-Playing Game of the Year".
 The iOS version became the 2nd top-seller of Japan AppStore in the debut half day, highlighting the influence of the series.
 The Nintendo 3DS version was nominated for "Handheld/Mobile Game of the Year" at the Golden Joystick Awards, for "Best Portable Game" at Destructoids Game of the Year Awards 2017, and for "Handheld Game of the Year" at the 21st Annual D.I.C.E.
 Awards.
 In 2023, Time Extension included the game on their "Best JRPGs of All Time" list.